Cancer Prevention and Care considers the following types of articles:

 Review Papers – Comprehensive, authoritative reviews within the journal's scope.
 Review articles provide a review of the literature.
 There are two types of review papers:

-– systematic review papers: respond to a specific research question, accrue from a criterion-based selection of sources, including a quantitative synthesis that includes a statistical method (meta-analysis), and should adhere to PRISMA guidelines.
-Guidelines used for abstracting data and assessing data quality and validity should be noted in the methods section.
+– systematic review papers: respond to a specific research question, accrue from a criterion-based selection of sources, including a quantitative synthesis that includes a statistical method (meta-analysis), and should adhere to

 – narrative reviews: the research question may be broad, and the scope of this review is to discuss a specific topic and keep the readers up-to-date about it.
 This type of review does not necessarily include a methodological approach and its synthesis is usually qualitative.
 Narrative reviews should include a developments section with details regarding data sources used, keywords applied, time restrictions, and study types selected.
 Developments should be based on actual review articles.